 It wasn’t all work and no fun though.
 The fellows had brown bag lunches, where secretaries and other important people from the governor’s office would join them, including Gov. Ralph Northam and Lt.
 Gov. Justin Fairfax.

 Overall, Lor and Brothers-Sutton regarded their experience as the highlight of their summer.
 They talked about the strong sense of comradery between the fellows that made the experience much more enjoyable than they had anticipated.

-Lor, who gained a position in the governor’s office after her fellowship, said that the experience helped reaffirm her desire to serve in public office.
+Lor, who gained an internship position in the governor’s office after her fellowship, said that the experience helped reaffirm her desire to serve in public office.
 She hopes to continue her current position after graduating or working on the legislative side of Virginia’s government.

 "I didn't really know everything that the governor's office did, but everybody in there just works so hard to get things done,” Lor said.
 “That really helped me kind of reaffirm my belief that I wanted to go into this field.”

 Brothers-Sutton expressed similar feelings, saying that the people she worked with “had no hidden agendas” and wanted to help people.